bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 55°
+- 54°
-- heavy intensity rainmist
+- moderate rainmist
 - 95% humidity
-- 9 mph wind
+- 12 mph wind
 - 100% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
-- 0.01 inches of precipitation in the past 24 hours
+- 0.16 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>